 3. Only 20% specialize

 While it may seem like every dental professional would be clamoring for specialized spots, the majority of dentists prefer general dentistry.
 With only 20% of dental students choosing to specialize according to the American Dental Association, the other 80% are general dental practitioners.
-Those that do specialize can choose from one of the 10 recognized areas of dentistry: Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
+Those that do specialize can choose from one of the 10 recognized areas of dentistry: Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Periodontics and Prosthodontics.

 4. Art meets science